jkampen-ucsd/GroupProject/README.md

 Distributed Training

-Data Preprocessing
-Preprocessing Pipeline
+# Preprocessing Pipeline

-# The preprocessing pipeline was implemented using Spark MLlib transformers and Spark DataFrame operations.
+The preprocessing pipeline was implemented using Spark MLlib transformers and Spark DataFrame operations.

 Scaling
 - StandardScaler